bluecatlabs/gateway-workflows/Edge/Edge Internal Namespace/edge_create_internal_ns_config/README.md

 ### Workflow Configuration

-1. Navigate to the workflow GitLab Management > GitLab Configuration and configure:
+1. Navigate to the workflow ServiceNow CMDB > CMDB Configuration and configure:
     * **Default Configuration** - Configuration that the View and Zones are in
     * **Default View** - The View that is in the above Configuration and the internal zones you want to add to the Domain List/Namespace
     * **Edge URL** - Your Edge URL